ICE agents deployed at Pittsburgh airport

 - It takes four to six months to train and certify TSA officers, per DHS, a process ICE agents have not undergone.

-- Trump on Truth Social said agents deployed to airports shouldn't wear masks — a departure from the tactic ICE uses while conducting immigration raids.
+- Trump said on Truth Social that agents deployed to airports shouldn't wear masks — a departure from the tactic ICE uses while conducting immigration raids.

 Friction point: Allegheny County Executive Sara Innamorato in a statement said ICE isn't needed at PIT, "where TSA lines have remained short and manageable."